HugoxSaraiva/xfoil_py/README.md

 * Plots airfoil from dat file

 To-do list:
-* Add support of parallel computing from inside the XFoil class with improved return of results
-* Add support for other use cases of xfoil
+* Add support for other use cases of Xfoil
-* Add an automatic setup of xfoil_py for Windows and Linux.
-* Improve plotting options
 * Compile and use fortran files directly instead of reading output file from disk to improve speed.
+* Add an automatic setup of xfoil_py (including compiling Xfoil) for Windows and Linux.
+* Create plotting routines to help users plotting results

 ## Status
 Project is: _in progress_